Manuel Miranda: Diplomatic service in Iraq

 In 2007 and 2008, Miranda served as a diplomat with the United States Embassy in Iraq as the first Director of the Office for Legislative Statecraft.
-He oversaw organizational change experts, lawyers and programs designed to stand up the Iraqi Council of Ministers Secretariat and the Prime Minister’s Legal Office.
+He oversaw organizational change experts, lawyers and programs designed to stand up the Iraqi Council of Ministers Secretariat and the Prime Minister's Legal Office.
 Miranda also worked with the Iraq and Kurdistan Bars and brokered a signed reconciliation between them that according to a 2008 USAID Report, significantly increased access to justice for the Iraqi people.
-In 2007, he brought Iraq and Iraqi Kurdistan’s legal leaders to Washington, arranging visits for them with White House counsel, with Chief Justice John Roberts, and with key House and Senate leaders.
+In 2007, he brought Iraq and Iraqi Kurdistan's legal leaders to Washington, arranging visits for them with White House counsel, with Chief Justice John Roberts, and with key House and Senate leaders.
 In 2008, Miranda made news again when a memorandum to U.S. Ambassador Ryan Crocker was leaked.

+Death

+Miranda died in Washington, D.C., on November 8, 2025, at the age of 66.